mhwlng/streamdeck-elite/README.md

 - engaged  : supercruise/hyperspace is active
 - enabled  : supercruise/hyperspace is inactive
 - disabled : supercruise/hyperspace is blocked for reasons like (Docked, Landed, LandingGearDown, CargoScoopDeployed, FsdMassLocked, FsdCooldown, HardpointsDeployed)

+The limpet controller button works with any type of limpet controller.

+The button shows the current number of limpets in the cargo hold.
+(The same value is shown on all buttons).
+There is no specific keybind for any type of limpet controller.
+Instead, you need to set up a fire group letter and primary or secondary fire button.

 The plugin looks for a StartPreset.start file in this Elite Dangerous key bindings directory :